RSE-Sheffield/sssurvey/report.md

 Response rate for both questions on commercialisation was 27% and results are presented as proportions of those who responded.

-A minority of respondants were interested in help from "the university" with commercialising some of their research software.
+A minority of respondents were interested in help from "the university" with commercialising some of their research software.

 ![Would you be interested in the university helping you commercialise some of your research software?](charts/09_commercialise_exclude_no_response.png)

 *Would you be interested in the university helping you commercialise some of your research software?*

-Many respondants (45%) were not interested in sharing their software with a commercial partner and a similar proportion (44%) felt that their software was not ready for this.
+Many respondents (45%) were not interested in sharing their software with a commercial partner and a similar proportion (44%) felt that their software was not ready for this.

 ![Do you feel that your research software is ready to be shared with a commercial partner?](charts/10_partner_exclude_no_response.png)